SpezzaAC/CST3115/Assignment 3/README.md

 ## App's Structure
 The general app structure is as follows:
 - mainActivity
-  -  acts as the NavController)
+  -  (acts as the NavController)
+- menuActivity
-- menuActivity (includes logic for currentLocation)
+  - (includes logic for currentLocation)
 - loginActivity
+  - About
 - taskList
+  - About
 - staticMap
+  - About

 ## Team Member Contributions
 The overall team collaboration/contributions was good and even.
 In particular: